Balochistan To Get First-ever Girls Cadet College In Quetta - UrduPoint

 Balochistan government has also planned to establish 100 new middle schools, for which Rs1500 million were being allocated in the annual budget 2021-22 to provide quality education with easy accessibility to the young generation in the province.

-During the last financial year, an amount of Rs 3.542 billion has been released for for establishment of 197 new schools in remote areas of the province and steps have been taken for construction of new classrooms in existing schools and their up gradation, construction of shelter less schools and provision of modern facilities in these schools.
+During the last financial year, an amount of Rs3.542 billion had been released for for establishment of 197 new schools in remote areas of the province and steps had been taken for construction of new classrooms in existing schools and their up gradation, construction of shelter less schools and provision of modern facilities in these schools.

 The government had upgraded 35 girls schools into higher standard to ensure higher education facilities to the female students in their nearest areas.

-The government has given the approval to make 1,493 GPE teachers permanent, besides, around 2,349 new posts were also being created in the secondary education department, he added.
+The government had given the approval to make 1,493 GPE teachers permanent, besides, around 2,349 new posts were also being created in the secondary education department, he added.